Ini-D/Ini-D/index.md

 thirteen to fourteen years old, Anderson went on to become a respected member of the school community through his involvement in football and hockey.

+> What are you trying to tell me?
+That I can dodge bullets?